12 Step Meetings for Lasting Recovery and Community Support

 Finding 12 step meetings that fit your needs starts with accurate, up-to-date directories.
 The Oregon Area AA website and NA Pacific Northwest resources offer real-time listings that cover essential details: meeting times, physical or virtual locations, access for people with disabilities, and group focus—like women's, men's, or LGBTQIA+ meetings in Central Oregon and Wyoming.

 Experienced Oregon addiction treatment professionals consistently recommend documenting 5–7 viable meetings in a digital spreadsheet or notebook to ensure flexibility in your weekly plan.
-Research shows that this structured, methodical approach to meeting selection and tracking supports stronger retention and more meaningful peer support networks11.
-Tip: Use Ctrl + F to search large directories for your city.
+Research shows that this structured, methodical approach to meeting selection and tracking supports stronger retention and more meaningful peer support networks.11

 Understanding Meeting Etiquette Basics